Which is a corrosion inhibitor?

 Corrosion Inhibitor is used in the oil & gas industry by continuous treatment via annulus or small tubing, batch treatment, tubing displacement, and squeeze treatment by adsorbing.
 In gas lift wells CI is introduced with the gas.

-- Possible issues for continuous treatment via annulus: flashing & gunking, slugging, valves plugging, CI degradation, etc.
+- Possible issues for continuous treatment via annulus: flashing & gunking, slugging, valve plugging, CI degradation, etc.

 - Possible issues for continuous treatment via tubing: damage risk to injection line during installation, additional cost for accessories & wellhead modification, etc.